juandefelix/my_notes/README.md

 ```
 ###pbcopy
 Use the standard input to add content to the cliboard.
-`gem show rails | pbcopy`  will copy the directory of the rails gem to the clipboard .
+`gem show rails | pbcopy`  will copy the directory of the rails gem to the clipboard.

 SUBLIME